-The VA program is a great choice for cash strapped veterans.
+The VA program is a great choice for cash-strapped veterans.
 No down payment and the seller is permitted to pay ALL closing costs.
-Read more
+Learn more about VA loans

-FFor example, the FHA home loan requires only a 3.5% down payment and you do NOT need to be a first time home buyer, however, there are loan limits.
+For example, the FHA home loan requires only a 3.5% down payment and you do NOT need to be a first-time home buyer, however, there are loan limits.

 In a traditional mortgage application, you apply for a home loan with either a bank or a mortgage broker for your loan.
 A competent loan officer will identify the "best" mortgage based on your income and needs.

 PHFA sits on top of the bank and mortgage broker, PHFA provides the money for the mortgage.
 PHFA works with approved banks and mortgage brokers.
 You work through the banker or mortgage broker as you would with the traditional mortgage application.
 Your home loan is underwritten to either the FHA, VA, USDA or Fannie Mae and Freddie Mac guidelines and then passed on to the Pennsylvania Housing Finance Agency (PHFA).